Please note, we cannot recycle kitchens through Sustainable Kitchens.

 But even if you’re not having a Sustainable Kitchens kitchen installed in your home, it’s easy to arrange for yourself.
 Here’s one example.

 This kind of recycling is a perfect way to counter ‘single-use culture’.
-Whatever you’re looking to get rid of, take a look at Freecycle first.
+Whatever you’re looking to get rid of, take a look at your options first.